-8.20 Barriers which enclose the outdoor dining area are not permitted.

-8.21 Barriers are permitted only where there is a license to serve alcohol in the outdoor seating area and it is in a designated Alcohol Free Zone or Alcohol Prohibited Area.
-Barriers are only permitted for licensed premises where Liquor and Gaming NSW have conditioned the licence with a requirement to have a barrier.
-These barriers:

-- should not contain any logos, advertising or other graphics - are to be black matte finish or "Metropolitan Bronze" powder coat - must not exceed 900mm in height.
+- 8.20 Barriers which enclose the outdoor dining area are not permitted. - 8.21 Barriers are only permitted for licensed premises where Liquor and Gaming NSW have conditioned the licence with a requirement to have a barrier.
+These barriers: - should not contain any logos, advertising or other graphics - are to be black matte finish or "Metropolitan Bronze" powder coat - must not exceed 900mm in height.